Mazzer Mini A - Helpful Guide & Test

 So, here the moment where the “mini-series” begins.

 Let’s quickly take the data sheets and compare:

 “Mini” height 470 mm, Super Jolly 610 mm and – not to mention – Major 635 mm.

 In this case, “under” beats the “upper” exceptionally, the wall cabinet fraction will agree with us.

-The “Mini” would move like a manoeuvrable gondola in the Venezia lagoon, while the Major, with its 20 kg combat weight, would rather be a static aircraft carrier on the Grand Canal.
+The “Mini” would move like a manoeuvrable gondola in the Venezia lagoon.
+At the same time, the Major, with its 20 kg combat weight, would rather be a static aircraft carrier on the Grand Canal.

 A or B?

-I have now come to a long-running favorite “Mini”.
+I have now come to a long-running favourite “Mini”.
 The Mazzer company, which by the way is not spoken “Maiser” but rather hard Italian “Matzer”, doesn’t make it easier for you.